 Before you make a purchase, ANY purchase.
 There are several things I want you to do.
 Some of them might only give you a couple of pence back in your pocket but once those pence have been added up you could be a fair bit up.
 Overpaying is wasteful and avoidable.
 Make sure you take the steps below to avoid it.

 OK!
 This once isn’t a way that you can get stuff for less, but it is an excellent strategy for saving money.
 When you decide you are going to buy something I urge you to think very carefully about what is motivating you to make that purchase.

-Just last week I was poised and ready to buy a new toys for the kids.
+Just last week I was poised and ready to buy new toys for the kids.
 I’d even completed many of the steps below and was itching to buy it.
-However I took some time to review what was driving me to buy it and decided that I felt that all my hard work over the last few months made me deserving of buying this toy.
-Once I resolved this in my head I demoted said item from need to want to “just more clutter.”
-Look out for my upcoming post on how emotions and money aren’t always a good mix.
+However, I took some time to review what was driving me to buy it and decided that I felt that all my hard work over the last few months made me deserving of buying this toy.
+Once I resolved this in my head I demoted said item from “need” to “want” to “just more clutter.”

 Christmas just gone I ended up with a few gift vouchers.
 I didn’t really know what to do with them at the time so I just shoved them in my purse.
 A few weeks later I needed some new bathroom towels and suddenly that John Lewis voucher had a purpose.
 Before I knew it I had a complete set of towels and they hadn’t cost me anything.